PeterWone/Antipodean/Interview with the invisible friend.md

 "Have you watched _all_ of my movies?"

-> _Yes, including the ones you didn't think I'd find._
+> _Yes, including the sordid ones you didn't think I'd find._

 "But enough about me, we were listing your virtues.
 Your sublime sense of humour for example, and your _ _ developed sense of the appropriate which prevents tutus or pink armour from ever occurring."